kykiefer/depression-detect/README.md

 **Ky's to do:** add recurrence (LSTM) and L1 loss to deal with outliers.

 ## Donate Your Data ([code](https://github.com/kykiefer/depression-detect/tree/master/web_app))
 The model needs your help!
 Detecting depression is *hard*.
 Robust speech recognition models rely on 100s of hours of audio data.
-For this reason, I created a [Flask](http://flask.pocoo.org/) app hosted on an [AWS EC2](https://aws.amazon.com/ec2/) instances utilizing [S3](https://aws.amazon.com/s3/) for storage and batch processing alogrithms.
+For this reason, I created a [Flask](http://flask.pocoo.org/) app hosted on an [AWS EC2](https://aws.amazon.com/ec2/) instances utilizing [S3](https://aws.amazon.com/s3/) for storage.

 The good news is that *you* can contribute!
 Visit www.XXXX.com to become a *data donor*!